manalmulla/wildfire/README.md

 The webpage includes a button like:

-**Enable Wildfire Alerts**
+**Enable Alerts**

 When a user clicks:

 * System checks current wildfire data
-* If a nearby event is found, user receives:
+* If a nearby event is found, user receives: On-screen notification
-  ✔️ On-screen notification
-  ✔️ Visual warning popup
-  ✔️ Optional sound alert

-All inside the web browser—no terminal messages.
+All inside the web browser.

 ---